tryton/trytond/doc/ref/models/fields.rst

 But a ``tuple`` can be used to search or set value.

-:class:`Reference` has one extra optional argument:
+:class:`Reference` has three extra optional arguments:

 .. attribute:: Reference.selection